Anding/N.I.G.E.-Machine/README.txt

 (1) For commercial or proprietary use you must obtain a commercial license agreement with Andrew Richard Read (anding_eunding@yahoo.com)

 (2) You can redistribute the N.I.G.E.
 Machine, its design and its source code and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.
-If you do so, you implicitly agree that your modifications may be used within a commercial license by Andrew Read without attribution or compensation.

 The N.I.G.E Machine is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.
 You should have received a copy of the GNU General Public License along with this repository.
 If not, see <http://www.gnu.org/licenses/>.